 Fudgy middles, chewy edges, & intense chocolate flavour in one easy, homemade cookie recipe.
-You never have to choose between a brownie and a cookie again, instead give my Chocolate Brownie Cookies a whirl.
-One of the best cookie recipes around!
+You never have to choose between a brownie and a cookie again, instead give my salted chocolate brownie cookies a whirl.

 This homemade brownie cookie recipe is very simple to make and gives you all of the good parts of a brownie – fudgy middles, chewy edges, and intense chocolate flavour – in one little cookie.
 You never have to choose between a brownie and a cookie again, instead give my Chocolate Brownie Cookies a whirl.
 Be warned they are rich, BOLD, and absolutely delicious!